Use this checklist when you are creating a new Typefi Section.

 - Typefi Element Fields, such as an ImageCredit, have been added where relevant (for example, in an element image frame).

 - Typefi Project Fields, such as BookTitle, have been added where relevant (for example, on the cover page and in a footer).

 While creating new Typefi Section, it's a good idea to double-check:

 - The parent page Starts on option is set according to the design of the publication, and the preceding Typefi Section has the relevant filler parent page set, or [None].

 - Typefi Sections with different numbering styles (for example, front matter, which typically uses Roman numbers) are set for the Typefi Section type.

 - XSLT transforms: When transforming content, you do not want to output an empty Typefi Section element.
 If there is no content for a Typefi Section, then the corresponding Typefi Section element should not be output.
 If an empty Typefi Section element is outputted, a Typefi Section with a blank page will be created in the final InDesign document.

 - Event scripts may add extra requirements.
 For example, consider an event script that makes sure the number of pages in a publication before the inside back cover is a multiple of four.
 The script will insert a specific number of blank pages until this requirement is met.
-For the script to work, the Typefi Section must include master pages for the inside back cover and back cover as its last two pages.
+For the script to work, the Typefi Section must include parent pages for the inside back cover and back cover as its last two pages.